-The Directors are responsible for preparing the Annual Report and the Financial Statements in accordance with applicable Guernsey law and regulations.
+The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable Guernsey law and regulations.

 Under the Law the Directors are required to prepare financial statements for each financial year.
-The Directors have chosen to prepare the Group's Financial Statements in accordance with IFRS.
+The Directors have chosen to prepare the group financial statements in accordance with IFRS.